Family history for adopted people, Forgotten Australians and child migrants

 The 1984 amendment to the Adoption Act (effective 1985) gave adopted persons the right to access information about their adoption.
 If you were legally adopted (or the child of a legally adopted person), please follow the following steps to access information about your adoption.

-Contact Family Information Networks and Discovery (FIND) at the Department of Human Services to apply for your legal adoption records.
-Before receiving your records, you will be required to meet with the Duty Worker.
-To arrange an interview, please contact:
+Contact Adoption Services at the Department of Justice and Community Safety to apply for legal adoption records.
+Before receiving your records, you may be required to meet with a Duty Worker.
+For further information, please contact:

 Other non Government agencies also offer services for adopted persons.
 Please see 'Non-Government agencies' box on this page for more information.

-The Victorian Registry of Births, Deaths and Marriages manages the Victorian donor treatment registers.
-Information about access, including application forms can be found on the Donor treatment section of their website.
+The Victorian Assisted Reproductive Treatment Authority (VARTA) manages the Victorian donor registers.
+Information about access, including application forms can be found on the Donor Conception Register Services section of their website.

 Adoption : myth and reality : the Adoption Information Service in Victoria